cesariborroto/KNN_Algorithm/README.md

 4. Exploratory Data Analysis: Basic exploration of the dataset is performed using `pandas` and `matplotlib`.
 The top 5 rows of the dataset are displayed, and the length and shape of the data are printed.
 5. KNN Algorithm Implementation: The KNN algorithm is implemented using the `KNeighborsClassifier` class from `scikit-learn`.
 The algorithm is trained on the training set and tested on the testing set.
 6. Model Evaluation: The accuracy of the KNN algorithm is evaluated using the `metrics.accuracy_score` function from `scikit-learn`.

-Feel free to explore and modify the notebook according to your needs.